How to Keep Damascus Steel from Rusting: Easy Care Tips

 We all know how the way you store your Damascus steel items can cause them to get rusty.
 When not using your knife or tool over time, store it properly.
 Here are some tips:

 • Keep in Dry Environment: Damascus steel objects should be kept at a dry, low-moisture location.
-Do not put them in places like kitchens or bathrooms where moisture is, of course, high.
+Please do not put them in places like kitchens or bathrooms that are highly humid.

 • Covers: When you do not use your knife, cover it or stow it in a sheath, which will protect the edge from dirt patient to dust, moisture, and unintentional scratches